fc49606/Group4_CN/README.md

 ##Important note

-On every XXX-with-proxy.yaml maku sure that you have your project-id and the id of your SQL Database
+On every XXX-with-proxy.yaml make sure that you have your project-id and the id of your SQL Database

 ## Deploy the microservices